neuroquery/pubget/README.md

 ## Step 3: extracting data from articles

-This step is executed by the `nqdc extract_data` command.
+This step is executed by the `pubget extract_data` command.

 It creates another directory that contains CSV files, containing the text, metadata and coordinates extracted from all the articles.

-If we use the `--articles_with_coords_only` option, only articles in which `nqdc` finds stereotactic coordinates are kept.
+If we use the `--articles_with_coords_only` option, only articles in which `pubget` finds stereotactic coordinates are kept.
 The name of the resulting directory will reflect that choice.

-We pass the path of the `articles` directory created by `nqdc extract_articles` in the previous step to the `nqdc extract_data` command:
+We pass the path of the `articles` directory created by `pubget extract_articles` in the previous step to the `pubget extract_data` command:

 ```
-nqdc extract_data --articles_with_coords_only nqdc_data/query_3c0556e22a59e7d200f00ac8219dfd6c/articles/
+pubget extract_data --articles_with_coords_only pubget_data/query_3c0556e22a59e7d200f00ac8219dfd6c/articles/
 ```

 Our data directory now contains (ommitting the contents of the previous steps):

 ```
-· nqdc_data
+· pubget_data
   └── query_3c0556e22a59e7d200f00ac8219dfd6c
       ├── articles
       ├── articlesets